Serving 20 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 Active roof repair showing exposed sheathing and new flashing work

 That brown spot on your ceiling is trying to tell you something.
 It's not telling you where the leak is, though.
-That's the frustrating part.
 Water hits your roof deck, runs downhill along a rafter or the underside of the plywood, and drips onto the drywall somewhere completely different.
 The stain on your bedroom ceiling might be three, four, even ten feet away from where the roof is actually failing.
-So before you start poking holes in the ceiling or climbing up with a tube of caulk, you need to work the problem from the inside out.
+So before you start poking holes in the ceiling or climbing up with a tube of caulk, work the problem from the inside out.

-**Emergency vs. non-emergency.** If water is actively dripping through your ceiling right now, contain it (bucket, towels, poke a small hole in the drywall bubble if it's bulging so it drains into the bucket instead of collapsing), and call for emergency roof repair.
+If water is actively dripping through your ceiling right now, contain it (bucket, towels, poke a small hole in the drywall bulge so it drains into the bucket instead of collapsing) and call for emergency roof repair.
 That's a same-day situation.
-If you've got a dry, historical stain that hasn't grown in a while, you've got time.
-Schedule a roof inspection and let someone trace it properly.
-No rush, but don't forget about it either.
+If you've got a dry, historical stain that hasn't grown in a while, you've got time — schedule a roof inspection and let someone trace it properly.
+Don't forget about it either.

 Got a roof question of your own?